MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/botany/morphology.md

 These flowers have a smooth texture and a glabrous surface, which means they are hairless.
 They consist of six floral parts in total.
 There are three sepals, petal-like in appearance, and three petals, which are colorful and resemble traditional petals.
 The sepals and petals collectively form the perianth, where they look quite similar in structure.

 Within the flower, there are six stamens, alternating with the petals.
 A single pistil with a slender style and a three-lobed stigma is present.
 The ovary is positioned inferiorly, below the point of attachment.

+The following table shows in detail the morphological characteristics of Aloe vera flowers.

 | Characteristic | Description |
 | --- | --- |